The Congruity Sales Engine

 • The credibility behind it

-Ex enterprise sales leader at major financial institutions, ex PE and VC, MBA in corporate finance from UNC.
+Ex enterprise sales leader, ex PE and VC, MBA in corporate finance from UNC.
 An operator-plus-investor lens applied to your pipeline.

 Fit